Opposing brothers Scott, Tyler Heineman share special moment - WHIZ News

 “We are going to get those lineup cards unless something actually happens where a guy gets his first save or makes his major league debut,” Scott said.
 “Looking forward to being on the same field together, just an awesome moment to share.”

-Typically, their family members certainly would have tried to attend the game, but fans aren’t allowed in the ballpark given the coronavirus pandemic.
+Typically, their family members certainly would have tried to attend the game, but fans aren’t allowed in the ballpark given the spread of COVID-19.

 “It’s kind of a dream come true.
 I don’t have a brother but I can only imagine what that would be like to have two brothers,” he said. “… It’s got to be a special moment.
 You grew up together, you’re playing whiffle ball in the backyard, you’re just messing around the whole time as baseball players.
 To see each other kind of grow up and become both major leaguers and fortunately they’re both starting today which makes it even more special.
 Hopefully our guy dominates the other.”